 Sometimes mold invades spaces that are hard to see and reach.
 It spreads fast, burrowing into walls and ceilings and hiding in cupboards and under carpets.
 Quite often, people are exposed to black mold without even knowing it.
 If you or anyone in your home is experiencing any of the aforementioned symptoms without knowing why, you may be exposed to mold.

 Black mold should be approached with extreme caution.
-Tackling black mold without proper knowledge and equipment is unsafe.
+Tackling it without proper knowledge and equipment is unsafe.
 The suspected contamination should always be examined and removed by professionals.

 A professional black mold removal service will tackle the contamination with advanced equipment and technology.
 For instance, protective masks and gear should be worn at all times, to ensure maximum safety.